TaceoLabs/proof-client/README.md

 * Performs two HTTP requests,
 * Secret-shares their private input,
 * Encrypts the shares — and lets TACEO:Proof handle the proving process.

+## Supported Languages

+We currently offer official client libraries for:

+* Rust
+* JavaScript/TypeScript

+If you would like to see support for additional languages, please feel free to open an [https://github.com/TaceoLabs/proof-client/issues](issue) and let us know!
+We’re happy to prioritize new language bindings based on community demand.